 Top 5 Plant-Based Sources For Omega-3 Fatty Acids

-Including more omega-3 fatty acids in your diet can provide numerous health benefits.
-According to various studies, they reduce inflammation, reduce blood triglycerides, and can even lower your risk of dementia1.
-Omega-3 fatty acids come from many sources, but the best known include fish oil and fatty fish, such as Alaska Pollock.
-But did you know that you can get omega-3 fatty acids from plant-based foods?
-Check out the top 5 plant sources for omega-3 fatty acids: 1.
-Chia Seeds
+Adding more omega-3 fatty acids to your diet can provide numerous health benefits.
+Multiple studies show that omega-3s can help regulate inflammation, balance blood triglycerides, and protect your brain health as you age1.
+Omega-3 fatty acids come from many sources, but the best known sources are from fatty fish, such as Alaskan Pollock.
+But did you know that you can get omega-3 fatty acids from plant-based foods too?
+Check out the top 5 plant sources for omega-3 fatty acids:

 - Chia seeds offer many health benefits including lots of protein and fiber.
 What you may not realize is that they are also a great source for ALA omega-3 fatty acids.